keinhaar/ModbusTcpKiss/README.md

 - void writeUInt16(int address, int value)

 If you have special needs, you could always use the basic method:
-- void WriteRegisters(int address, byte[] data)
+- void writeRegisters(int address, byte[] data)
 The data array must be a multiple of 2, because each register has 16 bit.
 It's up to you to encode the data as required by your device.

 ## Additional Features
 We added an optional Proxy, that allows us to make more then 1 connection to a device, that otherwise would only accept on connection (like SolarEdge Inverters).
-The ModbusTCPProxyClient is used the same way as the ModbusTCPClient decribed above.
-The only difference is, that it will connect to a ModbusTCPProxyServer, which must be startet first.
+The ModbusTCPClient can be connected to the Proxy like to a real Modbus Server.
+The ModbusTCPProxy must be created and started before connecting.
 <pre>
-  ModbusTCPClient client = new ModbusTCPClient("SRVERNAME", 1502);
+  ModbusTCPClient client = new ModbusTCPClient("SERVERNAME", 1502);
-  ModbusTCPProxyServer proxy = new ModbusTCPProxyServer(client, 1502);
+  ModbusTCPProxy proxy = new ModbusTCPProxyServer(client, 5502);
   proxy.connect();
+  ModbusTCPClient proxyClient = new ModbusTCPClient("localhost", 5502);
+  proxyClient.readString(57600, 16);
 </pre>
+In this case ```proxyClient.readString(57600, 16);``` and ```client.readString(57600, 16);``` should produce the
+same results.